A love song for Linux gamers with old GPUs (EOY 2025)

 AMD GPUs are famous for working very well on Linux.
 However, what about the very first GCN GPUs?
-In this post, I’m going to summarize how well these old GPUs are supported and what I’ve been doing to improve that.
+Are they working as well as the new ones?
+In this post, I’m going to summarize how well these old GPUs are supported and what I’ve been doing to improve them.

-This story is about the first two generations of GCN: GFX6 aka.
-GCN1 - Southern Islands (SI) and GFX7 aka.
-GCN2 - Sea Islands (CIK).
+This story is about the first two generations of GCN: Southern Islands (aka.
+SI, GCN1, GFX6) and Sea Islands (aka.
+CIK, GCN2, GFX7).

 Working on old GPUs